MiraszIM/soft-kaizo-ironmon/README.md

 Base for the rules is [Kaizo IronMON](http://ironmon.gg)

-The settings for this run require using a fork of the randomizer - [Something_Smart's Randomizer](https://github.com/something-smart/ironmon-randomizer)
+The settings for this run require using a fork of the randomizer - [Something-Smart's Randomizer](https://github.com/something-smart/ironmon-randomizer)

 ## Rule Changes
 | Rule                           | Details                                                                                                                                 |